lendup/plaid-java/README.md

 plaid-java
 ==========

+Forked from [Plaid Java](https://github.com/plaid/plaid-java) and modified to compile with Java 6

 Java Bindings for the Plaid API (https://www.plaid.com/docs)

 These bindings are under active development and currently support the main usecases of the Plaid API.
 There are some parts that are as yet unimplemented so pull requests are welcome!